 2. Rankings in Advanced Analytics.
-Here, you can find information detailing how many keywords you rank for now, as well as which are your top keywords.
+Here, you can find information detailing how many keywords you rank for in the top ten of Google, as well as which are your top keywords.
 This gives you an overview of what your strong points are, as well as which are the areas you need to work more on.

 It can also help you identify areas of opportunity that you can address with your SEO plan.

 Know Where You Want to Go

 Whether it’s directly or indirectly, websites use SEO to increase the revenue from their visitors.

 There is, however, a significant difference between a website looking to secure a quick sale and one that is looking to set up a long-term business relationship, for instance.

 Using tactics without any strategy to back them up is a sure way to waste your time.
 There needs to be a clear intention behind every action you take.

 For a site that is focused on gaining leads rather than direct purchases, the SEO approach should be different.